GeoSn0w/SploitTest/README.md

 With this app you can test if your device is vulnerable to this bug.
 If it is, it can be used for jailbreaking on your device!

+## How to use:

+Sideload the application and run it.
+Press the Run PoC button.
+If the device reboots, it's vulnerable.
+If nothing happens, it's not.

 ## Credits

 * App developed by GeoSn0w (@FCE365): https://twitter.com/FCE365